albertjseo/valorant-tracker/README.md

 ## VALORANT TOP PLAYER TRACKER

+### INTRODUCTION
-A project that tracks the top players over current and previous seasons.
+A project that tracks the top players over current and previous seasons, providing insight for traceable player data.

+### AIM
+Use Flask to provide a user the ability to interact with the riot API with the use of Python.